 This was followed in June of 2016 with stronger warnings from the FDA about the risks of kidney damage in those taking Invokana or Farxiga.

-In addition, reports indicate Johnson & Johnson could seek to settle many of the existing claims in 2018 rather than face the publicity of trials that could damage their market share.
+In Invokana settlement news, reports indicate Johnson & Johnson will continue to try to settle many of the existing claims in 2019 and into 2020 rather than face the publicity of trials that could damage their market share.

 However, there is a limited amount of time to seek compensation.
 Anyone injured after taking Invokana, Farxiga or Jardiance is urged to speak with a lawyer about their legal options before the time to file expires.